Muckross Park College: Clubs and events

 There are many clubs and activities in the school, including a book club.
-There is also a school choir, and a glee club has been introduced in the last few years.
+There is also a school choir.

 Events during the school year include the opening of the school year mass which occurs in Donnybrook church.
 Other events include a Halloween dress-up day, and a sports day towards the end of the year.
-Every year gets a one- or two-day retreat as well as day trips (Ferrycarrig, museums and galleries, the Gaisce hike and Carlingford for T.Y, Newgrange etc.)
+Every year gets a one or two full day retreat as well as day trips (Ferrycarrig, museums and galleries, the Gaisce hike and Carlingford for T.Y, Newgrange etc.)

 In previous years, transition year students at Muckross collaborated with transition year students of St. Michaels College in a charity fashion show.
 The show had different themes each year, and was a fundraiser for that year's chosen charity.
 The fashion show is no longer in action.